 *(CRESR at Sheffield Hallam University, “Assessment of the need for furniture” Aimee Ambrose, et al, Mar.
 2016)

-99% of recipients successfully maintain their tenancy and do not experience future homelessness.
+Recipients of ASOH have greater improved outcomes than their peers who have not received ASOH services.
 While organizations exist to support foster youths’ transitions to independence, no other organization is exclusively dedicated to providing home necessities to help youth successfully achieve self-sufficiency.

-of recipients report feeling in control of their finances.
+of beneficiaries report feeling in control of their finances.

-of recipients report feeling hopeful about their future.
+of beneficiaries report feeling hopeful about their future.

-of recipients report feeling confident in their ability to succeed.
+of beneficiaries report feeling confident in their ability to succeed.

-of recipients report feeling equipped to take on life’s challenges.
+of beneficiaries report feeling equipped to take on life’s challenges.

 Foster youth who have overcome all odds to achieve a roof over their head, but arrive with only the means to live on the floor, are likely to become homeless.
+Within 18 months of emancipation, 50% of youth exiting foster care will become homeless and 25% will be incarcerated.
 ASOH helps them go from surviving to thriving.

 25% of Youth